 National Commission on Certification of Physician Assistants (NCCPA)

-NCCPA is the only certifying organization for physician assistants in the United States.
-NCCPA is dedicated to assuring the public that certified physician assistants meet established standards of clinical knowledge and cognitive skills upon entry into practice and throughout their careers.
-All U.S. states, the District of Columbia and the U.S. territories have decided to rely on NCCPA certification as one of the criteria for licensure or regulation of physician assistants.
+NCCPA is the only certifying organization for PAs in the United States.
+NCCPA is dedicated to assuring the public that certified PAs meet established standards of clinical knowledge and cognitive skills upon entry into practice and throughout their careers.
+All U.S. states, the District of Columbia and the U.S. territories have decided to rely on NCCPA certification as one of the criteria for licensure or regulation of PAs.

 For more information on NCCPA, visit the NCCPA website.

 The PA Program Directory is the best guide to PA programs for prospective PA students.
 It provides detailed information about tuition, curriculum, degrees awarded, entrance requirements, and much more for each of the accredited and developing PA programs in the country.

 2023-2024 CASPA Applicant Guide

 We want our applicants and prospective PAs to feel as prepared as possible when going into the application cycle.
 Because of this, the PAEA Admissions Team has created a brand new resource, to help guide you through the application process.